code4romania/pyngohub/README.md

 To run the tests, we use tox, to check for different environments and run multiple checks and configurations.

-In order to run the tests, run the following command:
+To run the tests, run the following command:

 ```bash
 tox